BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 <section class="card">
 # Quarto - from paper prototype to high fidelity laser cut
+{% img shadowImg /images/projects/quarto3.jpg %}

-About ten years a ago my mom introduced me to a board game called Quarto.
+About ten years a ago my mom introduced me to a board game called [Quarto](http://en.wikipedia.org/wiki/Quarto_%28board_game%29).
 At the time it was the most awarded game ever (That's what the package said ;) ).
 When moving to Vienna and later to Christchurch I lost track of this fabioulous strategy game.
-A couple of month ago I remembered again and tried to find in local stores.
-But I couldn't find it.
-Since I was so excited to show it to my partner, I decided to just build it on my own.
+A couple of month ago I remembered again and tried to find it in local stores.
+But I couldn't.
+But since I was so excited to show it to my partner, I decided to just build it on my own.

-Most game mechanics are not related to the actual graphics/fidelity/aestetics of the game.
+Most game mechanics are not related to the actual graphics/fidelity/aesthetics of the game.
 So I decided I go for a simple paper prototype.
-As you can see in the image (xxx), this protoype had everything needed for the game (The game has 16 pieces.
-Each piece has 4 characteristics that makes it unique.).
-After playering it for a while we realiced some parts would not work out perfectly.
-Especially the sice of the pieces.
-When you sit in the wrong angle it is very hard to see which part is big and which one is small.
+As you can see in the image above, this prototype has everything needed for the game (**The game has 16 pieces.
+Each piece has 4 characteristics that makes it unique.**).
+After playing it for a while we realized some parts would not work out perfectly.
+Especially the size of the pieces.
+When you sit in the wrong angle it is very hard to see which part is bigger than the other.

+{% img shadowImg /images/projects/quarto5.jpg 300 %}
+{% img shadowImg /images/projects/quarto4.jpg 400 %}
-After the game worked as expected, exept the size problem we decided to create a high fidelity laser cut version (see image xxx).
+After the game worked as expected, except the size problem we decided to create a high fidelity laser cut version (First board in the above image.).
 To solve the size problem we decided to exchange the different sizes with a spiral.
-For the colors we used two types of colored plastic and he board was made out of wood.
+For the colors we used two types of colored plastic and the board was made out of wood.

-If you look carefully you will see that the box and the game field have a different color.
+If you look carefully you will see that the finished game and the fresh game field have a different color.
 That is because we smoothed it with oil.
 That gives it a nice shiny color and makes it long lasting.

+After playing a bit with the new hi-fi game we saw that some pieces looked similar when turned around.
+To make sure we always use the top side of the piece, we added a yellow dot at the back. **Happy Playing**.

+** Technologies Used**

+* [Inkscape](https://inkscape.org/en/) is an Open Source alternative to Adobe Illustrator.
+It's perfect for simple SVG shapes needed for the laser cutter
+* **Laser cutter** is a high precision 2D cutting tool

+** Resources **

-Here is the [quarto.svg](/images/projects/quarto.svg) file to laser cut the game for yourselfe.
+* [quarto.svg](/images/projects/quarto.svg) is the SVG file to create your own game

 </section>